 We will exclude participants from the analysis if they meet one of the following criteria: BDM: gave less than 1 NIS to more than 40 snacks.
 This refers only to the first BDM in the first session.

-Participant will be excluded based on the following behavior patterns during training (indicating task disengagement):
+Different font, please fix: Participant will be excluded based on the following behavior patterns during training (indicating task disengagement):

 False alarm > 5%.